arpost/eurekaclinical-parent-standard-deps/README.md

 Read the [eurekaclinical-parent](https://github.com/eurekaclinical/eurekaclinical-parent) project's README for instructions.
 The instructions for that project also apply to this one.

 ## Getting help
-Feel free to contact us at help@eurekaclinical.org.
+Feel free to contact the author at andrew.post55@gmail.com.